MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-management-for-office-365-clients.md

 - Understand what to expect for changes and communications.

-- Read Message Center, [Office 365 Roadmap](https://go.microsoft.com/fwlink/?LinkID=529454) and[Office Blog](https://go.microsoft.com/fwlink/?LinkId=626089) regularly.
+- Read Message Center, [Office 365 Roadmap](https://go.microsoft.com/fwlink/?LinkID=529454) and [Office Blog](https://go.microsoft.com/fwlink/?LinkId=626089) regularly.

 - Set up pilot teams to preview new functionality using Monthly Channel.